syscover/forms/README.md

 **7 - Run seed database**

-Access Pulsar and section Administration -> Packages, enable Forms package.
+Access Pulsar and section Administration -> Packages, enable Forms package.<br>
 Finally, give permission to the new package, access the section Administration -> Permissions -> Profiles, select your profile and click the button lock "Set all permissions"